dylanbegin/void-install/README.md

 ## Prepare UEFI
 Before running the `install-void.sh` script, there are a few thing that need to be setup first.
 1. Enable TPM.
+1. Disable any BIOS passwords (this can cause issues with sbctl).
 1. Boot into BIOS and set secureboot into setup mode.
   1. DELETE all keys
   1. ALLOW microsoft keys (optional)